As befits the colossus of the Solar System, Jupiter has four of the system's largest moons: Ganymede, Callisto, Io and Europa.

 Europa

-A complete contrast to fiery mountainous Io, Europa is covered in ice and one of the smoothest objects in the Solar System.
+A complete contrast to fiery, mountainous Io, Europa is covered in ice, and is one of the smoothest objects in the Solar System.
 The small number of craters shows that the surface is young, possibly as young as 100 million years.
-(That is young geologically.)
-In this picture you can see that there are also cracks and streaks.
+(That is young, geologically.)
+You can see cracks and streaks on Europa's surface.
 The cracking is caused by tidal heating, but we don't know exactly what the staining is.

 Ganymede

-Ganymede is bigger than Mercury and the dwarf planets, though because of its lower density it has only half Mercury's mass.
+Ganymede is bigger than Mercury and the known dwarf planets.
+However its lower density means it has only half Mercury's mass.
 Ganymede has a liquid iron core and is the only moon in the Solar System to have its own magnetic field.
+Hubble Space Telescope data convinced astronomers in 2015 that there is a very large salty ocean underneath the surface of Ganymede.
+It could contain more water than all of Earth's surface water combined, but more evidence is needed for that.

-The terrain is varied, but as you can see here there are broadly two different types.
+The terrain is varied, but broadly, Ganymede has two different types.
 The dark regions are heavily cratered, evidence of great age.
 These regions could date back four billion years to the time of heavy bombardment in the early Solar System.
 The brighter regions show patterns of ridges and grooves which go on for thousands of miles, suggesting later geological activity.
-Nonetheless the pattern of cratering shows that although younger than the dark regions, they are nonetheless ancient.
+Yet the pattern of cratering shows that although they're younger than the dark regions, they're still ancient.

 Callisto

 But each of the four moons has a superlative feature and Callisto's distinction is that it's the most heavily cratered satellite in the Solar System.
-There aren't any notable features related to internal activity - its surface has apparently been primarily sculpted by impacts.
-The largest one is called Valhalla shown in this NASA photo.
+There aren't any notable features related to internal activity - its surface has apparently been primarily shaped by impacts.
+The largest impact crater is called Valhalla.
 The crater itself is 360 km (225 miles) across and the rings extend to 1900 km (1190 miles) from its center.

 References: